Oakland, CA 94618

 Bicycle restrictions apply within the park.
 Please observe posted restrictions.
 Bicycles must stay on the paved East Shore Trail or on the paved bike path along the park's eastern boundary, and riders must observe the 5 mph speed limit.
 During the summer swim season (April-September) bicycles must be walked through the swim beach area.

 North Temescal, Stream Side, Park View and Big Rock have accessible drinking fountains and barbeques.
 Stream Side and Big Rock are accessible by compacted gravel pathway.
-North Temescal and Park View are not wheelchair accessible.
+North Temescal is wheelchair accessible.
+Park View is not wheelchair accessible.

 Landvale Station Trail and East Shore Trail are wheelchair accessible.
 East Shore Trail has an accessible drinking fountain.
 West Shore Trail and Oak Bay Trail are not wheelchair accessible.